-Fig.~\ref{Hierarchical Feature} compares feature activation value from a shallow high-resolution layer and the deepest low-resolution layer of H-FNO, where the feature activation refers to the numerical output of the internal network layers.
-For visual clarity, we provide the activation value of the first three of the feature channels, i.e., Channel 1, 2, and 3.
-The features from the high-resolution layer are highly oscillatory, capturing the fine-grained details and rapid phase variations of the channel between adjacent antenna elements.
-In contrast, the features at the low-resolution layer are significantly smoother, representing the macro-scale trends and the overall envelope of the channel response across the FIM.
-This result confirms that the proposed H-FNO effectively decomposes the complex channel estimation problem by learning features at multiple scales.
+Fig.~\ref{Hierarchical Feature} provides insight into the multi-scale feature learning enabled by the hierarchical architecture of H-FNO.
+It compares feature activations from a shallow high-resolution layer (Encoder 1 of H-FNO, $N$=64) with those from the deepest low-resolution layer (Bottleneck of H-FNO, $N/4=16$).
+The features from the high-resolution encoder are highly oscillatory, capturing the fine-grained details and rapid phase variations of the channel between adjacent antenna elements.
+In contrast, the features at the bottleneck are significantly smoother, representing the macro-scale trends and the overall envelope of the channel response across the FIM.
+This result confirms that the H-FNO effectively decomposes the complex estimation problem by learning features at multiple scales